artkonekt/history/docs/README.md

 # Eloquent Model History Documentation

 History is a Laravel package to manage the history of changes of Eloquent models.
-This library DOES NOT automatically hook into the model's lifecycle events, but allows the developer to explicitly register history events at arbitrary places in the application code.
+This library **DOES NOT automatically hook into the model's lifecycle events**, but allows the developer to manually register history events at arbitrary places in the application code.

 ## Features